hemanth0804/project-quiz/README.md

 - The user must select an answer for each question before time runs out.
 - Clicking the "Submit" button will evaluate the answers and display the score.
 - The quiz disables further inputs after submission or when the timer reaches zero.
+- Clicking "Restart" reloads the quiz with shuffled questions and resets the timer.

 ## Future Improvements
 - Add more quiz questions dynamically from an API.